Is The JTX Strider X7 Cross Trainer Really So User-friendly And Simple?

 It does have a 12.5kg flywheel for multiple resistance levels and a 16” stride length.

 It also boasts a large colour console with touchscreen functions, a quick start button, non-slip adjustable pedals, wheels for easy transportation and an ergonomic footplate designed to look after your joints.

-It appears that this JTX fitness product is designed to be very user friendly, but is this really the case?
+It appears that the JTX fitness product is designed to be very user friendly, but is this really the case?

 Let’s Look at the Features of the JTX Strider-X7 Home Cross Trainer